vanessah-26/Fencing-club-web/README.md

 # Fencing-club-web
-This is version1 of this website using CSS, HTML and simple JS.
+This is version1 of this website

 Visit website: https://vanessah-26.github.io/Fencing-club-web/